kernel-community/kernel/CONTRIBUTING.md

 don't want to duplicate effort.
 If you do not find a related issue or PR, go ahead.

-1. **Development**: Fork the project, set up the [development environment][4], make your changes in a separate git branch and add descriptive messages to your commits.
+1. **Test locally**: Fork the project, set up your local development environment, make your changes in a separate git branch and add descriptive messages to your commits.

-2. **Build**: Before submitting a pull requests, [build the theme][5].
-This is a mandatory requirement for your PR to get accepted, as the theme should at all times be installable through GitHub.

-3. **Pull Request**: After building the theme, commit the compiled output, push your branch to GitHub and send a PR to `kernel:master`.
+2. **Pull Request**: After building the theme, commit the compiled output, push your branch to GitHub and send a PR to `kernel:master`.
 If we suggest changes, make the required updates, rebase your branch and push the changes to your GitHub repository, which will automatically update your PR.